mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 * My personal context, introduction and experience of DDD in my domains, my DDD journey
 * Why I am not a jedi master - I only know the domains I know
+* First principle - DDD - Drive all design decisions based on the rule “will this help achieve the goal?”

 ## The fundamental concepts of DDD